Scheduled at 10:30am in Meadowbrook I on Friday, November 17 (2017).#10993

 - Understand the IAAP Certification Program to date and plans for new certifications in 2018/2019.

 - Understand the IAAP programs that support organizational accessibility development.

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Sharon Spencer is Managing Director of the International Association of Accessibility Professionals (IAAP), a division of the Global Initiative for Inclusive ICTs (G3ict).
 She has eighteen years of experience in the accessible technology industry including seven years as Executive Vice President of Sales for Freedom Scientific.
 She also served for four years on the Board of Directors and as President of the Assistive Technology Industry Association (ATIA).
 In 2010, working as a management consultant, she managed several research projects that helped to define the foundation upon which IAAP was created.
 She then worked with the founding members of IAAP to build and launch the association in 2014.
 Prior to joining the accessibility industry, she held various sales, marketing and executive management positions at IBM and other organizations ranging from the Fortune 500 to start-ups.
 Ms. Spencer holds a Bachelor of Science degree in Secondary Education and Mathematics from Bucknell University.